Paid Sick Leave in California

 Side by Side Comparison of Paid Leave Options

-- Paid Leave Options Chart provides an overview of paid leave laws that may cover California workers affected by COVID-19 including laws on paid family leave, paid sick leave and COVID-19 Supplemental Paid Sick Leave.
+- Paid Leave Options Chart provides an overview of paid leave laws that may cover California workers affected by illness or injury, including laws on paid family leave, paid sick leave and disability payments.

 Paid Leave Options Beneficios de permisos